 To earn this micro-credential, an individual effectively demonstrates their knowledge, experience, skills, and critical commitments in the following areas:

-- Ability to reflect on and articulate one’s relationship to the community/communities with which one aims to partner, including attention to how similarities and differences in experience, status, or identity may shape dynamics of collaboration
+- Ability to reflect on and articulate one’s relationship to the community/communities with which one aims to partner, including attention to how similarities and differences in experience, status, professional affiliation, or identity may shape dynamics of collaboration

 - Knowledge of the community with which you are partnering